kangni/tutorial-extensions/authentication_authorization/README.md

 </body>
 ```

 You might recognize the pattern here.
-There is an if-condition inside the template that checks for authenticated users to show the edit buttons.
+The if-condition checks for authenticated users to show the edit buttons.
 Otherwise it shows a login button.

-*Homework*: Edit the template `blog/templates/blog/post_detail.html` to only show the edit buttons for authenticated users.

 ## More on authenticated users